-Did you know a single U.S. citizen uses nearly 90 gallons of water at home every day?
-And every human being must intake at least 8 glasses of uncontaminated water per day for optimum health.
+Did you know a single U.S. citizen uses nearly 88 gallons of water at home every day?
+And every human being should drink at least 8 glasses of uncontaminated water per day for optimum health.

-This makes water one of the most valuable and cherished of all daily household utilities in the world.
-With all the more reason to ensure you have access to high-quality water.
+This makes water one of the most valuable and cherished commodities in the world.
+For this reason, it’s important to ensure you have access to high-quality water.

 Let’s take a look at 5 things you need to know about well maintenance in Arizona.

 Arizona can be an enjoyable and fun place to live.
 It’s also very dry.

 You’ll want to make sure you follow a well maintenance checklist to ensure pleasant summer months.

 According to a National Ground Water Association (NGWA) survey, 80% of people have never had a well inspection.

 Experts recommend well maintenance annually, or sooner if you notice a problem.

 As with most things, a small, insignificant issue can morph into an expensive problem fast.